 I have placed a document supply request.
 What happens next?

 Printed / photocopied items:

-For items such as books, whole journal issues, or entire conference proceedings you will receive an email from us advising you to collect your items from the Kings Norton Library between 8.30am and 8.45pm.
-Please let us know in advance if you wish to collect items outside these hours.
-If you are based off-campus (but within the UK) we will post them to you.
+For items such as books, whole journal issues, or entire conference proceedings we will send you an email when the item arrives, telling you how to collect it.
+Please let us know if you are based off-campus (but within the UK) and we will post them to you.